ska-sa/spead2/doc/cpp.rst

 The C++ documentation is far from complete.
-As a first step, consult the Python documentation; in many cases it is just wrapping the C++ interface with Pythonic compliant names, whereas the C++ interface uses lowercase with underscores for all names.
+As a first step, consult the Python documentation; in many cases it is just wrapping the C++ interface with Pythonic names, whereas the C++ interface uses lowercase with underscores for all names.
 If that doesn't help, consult the Doxygen-style comments in the source code.